 - It is interesting to see how and what the cloud spin-off will deliver in upcoming years.
 Could IBM replicate the Microsoft comeback story?
 If we have to invest in something related to IBM, the only choice is its Cloud segment after the spin-off.

-- So far, IBM reached (even they didn’t – sometimes) its earning target cutting its expense, to be exact, by lay their employee off.
+- So far, IBM reached (even they didn’t – sometimes) its earning target by cutting its expense, to be exact, by laying their employee off.
 We, investors, love efficiency, but cutting jobs too much is an indication that your company doesn’t grow enough – or worse, declining business.

-Actually it is fun to discuss IBM another segment, its technology sill far ahead of competitors, like Joan Watson – sorry, Watson we mean.
-But why we bother talk about it if we doesn’t see the future – yet?
+Actually, it is fun to discuss IBM in another segment, its technology is still far ahead of competitors, like Joan Watson – sorry, Watson we mean.
+But why do we bother to talk about it if we don’t see the future – yet?